 Transfer of Personal Data

 The GDPR provides you with certain privacy rights, including the right to access, correct or update your personal information.
 You may also request to have your information deleted, although we may retain information for backups, prevention of fraud and abuse, satisfaction of legal obligations or other ongoing legitimate interests.
 You have the right to receive a copy of your information in a structured, machine-readable format.
 You may decline to share certain personal data, in which case we may not be able to provide you with some features and benefits.
-If you are an EEA or UK resident, you have the right to object to our processing that is based on legitimate interests.
+If you are an EEA or UK resident, you have the right to object to the processing of your information.

-APA does target online behavioral advertising to EEA or UK residents.
+APA includes EEA and UK residents in its targeted online behavioral advertising activities.
 To opt-out from receiving targeted online behavioral advertisements you may visit the EDAA opt-out page here https://youronlinechoices.eu.